enathu/kavivanar/README.md

 ### Build

-Open source from the sfd folder from the source directory in FontForge and merge the features file in that very folder and generate font instances.
+Open the source sfd from the sfd directory (source/sfd) in FontForge and merge the features file in that very folder and generate font instances.

 ## License